Frequently Asked Questions

 Why twice weekly sessions?

 Just like going to the gym, our brains needs consistent, frequent practice to build new neural pathways.
-Once-a-week sessions provides old patterns too much time to reassert themselves between visits.
-Twice weekly creates the momentum your brain needs to actually change — each 90-minute session builds directly on the previous one.
+Once-a-week sessions provide old patterns too much time to reassert themselves between visits.
+Twice weekly creates the momentum our brains need to actually change — each 90-minute session builds directly on the previous one.

 Will it hurt?
 Are you shooting electricity into me?

 Not at all — we're not putting electricity into you, we're reading the electricity that's already there.
 Your brain naturally produces electrical activity 24/7.
 The qEEG sensors simply listen to those signals, like a stethoscope listens to your heartbeat.
 During Neurofeedback, you'll watch a screen while sensors on your scalp track your brainwaves in real time.
-Most people find sessions relaxing.
-No shocks, no pain, no electricity going in.
+Most clients find sessions relaxing.
 Photobiomodulation uses gentle light therapy — most clients find it completely painless.
-There may be some minor fatigue, or mild discomfort as your brain and nervous system acclimate to these new tasks.
+There may be some minor fatigue, or mild discomfort as your brain and nervous system acclimate to these new tasks, they pass quickly.

 What if neurofeedback doesn't work for me?

 That is an understandable concern.
-While I cannot guarantee all my clients will benefit from treatment, it is an intervention that, in my opinion, provides the best chance of a positive outcome of anything I have offered in 14 years in the field.
-Neurofeedback has 60 years of solid peer-reviewed research behind it.
+While I cannot guarantee all my clients will benefit from brain training, it is an approach that, in my opinion, provides the best chance of a positive outcome of anything I have offered in 15 years in the field.
+Neurofeedback has decades of solid peer-reviewed research behind it.
 We're not experimenting — we're using a well-established method that works directly with your brain's electrical activity.
 You'll know within the first month if your brain is responding to the training.
 We can measure progress session by session.
-I almost never have repeat clients unless they want to reconnect for a tune-up.
-The literature on these interventions is robust.
-One important thing to note about this intervention: in practice, qEEG-guided neurofeedback targets the specific brain pattern driving underlying symptoms — patterns that do not map neatly onto diagnoses.
-For example: persistent Sadness/Depression is most often associated with Major Depressive Disorder (MDD), at the same time it is also commonly seen in bipolar disorder, anxiety disorders, and PTSD.
-Biofeedback/Neurofeedback practitioners focus on brain patterns and the symptoms they produce.
-In this context the idea that For example, Gunkelman (2014) identified at least four distinct brain patterns in ADHD alone.
-The same complaint can
+The literature on these approaches is robust.
+We design your protocols together to meet your goals, the qEEG guides us.
+We don’t guess, it is precision, data-driven brain training.

 What should I expect between sessions?

 The training happens in session — your brain is literally learning new patterns in real time.
-But what you do between sessions matters for how well it sticks.
+At the same time what you do between sessions matters for how well it sticks.
 Think of it like going to the gym — the workout builds strength, but recovery, sleep, and nutrition determine how much of that strength you keep.

 I'll give you simple, practical suggestions based on your brain map — breathing techniques, sleep hygiene adjustments, basic nervous system regulation practices.
 We'll also look at lifestyle factors that support or undermine your progress — movement, relationships, community.
 Nothing complicated, just targeted adjustments.